Conoize/logkit.github.io/_docs/1.1/installation.md

 > Supports iOS 8+, OS X 10.9+

-[Download LogKit][download].
+[Download LogKit][gh-release].
 Include `LogKit.xcodeproj` within your project (second level, below your project root, as a sub-project).
 The LogKit project icon should be indented slightly to the right relative to your main project's icon.

 ![Embedded Installation Image 1][img-installation1]